How To Negotiate Your Pay And Get The Raise You Deserve

 It can be really easy to get tongue-tied in a stressful situation.
 If you’re prone to nerves, try putting yourself (metaphorically) in someone else’s shoes.
 Imagine that you’re a different person, and adopt the persona of this confident person before you go in for the negotiation.

 Research published in the journal Social Cognition demonstrated that priming yourself by thinking of someone who is stereotypically good at something will make you better at it as well.
 So visualise a powerful negotiator (e.g. Barack Obama) before you go into your negotiation, and you’ll be poised to kick some serious butt.
+Here are some tips on how to become more confident.

 The first 5 minutes are crucial in any negotiation, so bring out your most assertive, gregarious self.
 Use your confident, strong alter ego to drive the discussion.
 Spend a few minutes before the discussion adopting some power poses that have been shown to help increase testosterone (a hormone that makes you feel more dominant) and decrease cortisol (a hormone that makes you feel more stressed).